“Drunk Driving.” “DWI.” “OUI.” “DUI.”

 This is the most important thing for you to remember about your OUI case, and the most important advice to start out with:

 Important thing: You are a unique individual who is different from every other person in the world.
 Your priorities, needs, fears, wishes, and responsibilities are uniquely yours.
 Your case is different from every other OUI case.
 No other case has had the combination of facts, people, circumstances, and impact that yours has.
 It doesn’t matter what happened in someone else’s case, or what someone else told you about your case.

-Important advice: Get a lawyer who knows what they are doing, and who will listen to your story and get to know who you are.
+Important advice: Get a lawyer who knows what they are doing, has lots of experience, and who will listen to your story and get to know who you are.
 Don’t try to figure this out yourself.

 The basic information about OUI cases is easy to find.